holochain/bootstrap/README.md

 offset relative to their agent local time, then use the offset for as long as it is safe to assume that the local clock has not shifted relative to the service.

-A full clock sync algorithm like (S)NTP is not required, the signing time simply needs to be within a few seconds on both machines and in the past from the perspective of the service.
+A full clock sync algorithm like (S)NTP is NOT required, the signing time simply needs to be within a few seconds on both machines and in the past from the perspective of the service.
+A simple `min` comparison with the local time, or even direct deferral to the server time is likely sufficient.

 ## Validation